German Christmas Markets: Everything You Need to Know

 • Cacao: hot cacao drink is usually considered a kids’ drink.
 But it’s delicious, so if you’re not drinking alcohol for some reason, try it and you won’t regret it.
 Ah, and you can actually add an extra kick in it, too, same as in the Glühwein.

-The Activities: Your Body And Your Soul Both Need Entertainment At A Christmas Market In Germany
+The Activities: Your Body and Your Soul Both Need Entertainment at a Christmas Market in Germany

 Your body is now warm from the food and the drinks.
 Now it’s time to enjoy or even take part in some other activities.